sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/workflows-orders-add.md

-# Adding Orders
+# Adding Orders to Workflows

 Orders can be added on demand and will be executed independently from the Daily Plan.

+Users who are happy with default values and wish to submit an Order for immediate execution will not have to add any further input.

 ### Order Attributes

 - **Order Name**: An optional name that can be used to filter Orders in a number of views.
-- **Tag Name**: Any number of tags can be added that will be displayed and that can be searched for if specified from the Settings page.
+- **Tag Name**: Any number of Tags can be added that will be displayed and that can be looked up if specified from the Settings page.
 - **Ignore Job Admission Times**: Jobs can be limited to run on certain days and/or in certain timeslots.
 Orders arriving have to wait for the next available timeslot.
 The option forces Jobs to start independently from such limitations.

 ### Start Time